 The Bay Area is known for being the home of Stanford University, UC-Berkeley, Santa Clara University, San Jose State and St. Mary’s, but San Francisco has San Francisco State, USF, San Francisco City College, and Golden Gate University.
 UCSF, the Academy of Art, and UC Hastings are all located within the city, so there are many adult students learning, living and working there.

 The public schools in San Francisco have mixed ratings.
 There are plenty with high ratings and a number with low ratings, and of course, the variance is geographic.
 Most, if not all parents are aware that where they live impacts the quality of their child’s education.
+Moving to San Francisco is something many students do for a degree program and they don’t want to live.
+Some community college courses are free in San Francisco too.

 BART, MUNI and ferries move many people in and to and from San Francisco.
 BART is the train system, and MUNI is the bus network.
 There are cabs, Uber and Lyft.
 Many people walk and ride bikes as well.
 San Francisco International Airport is very large, offering many flights to a range of destinations.